lleongdata/application_processing/README.md

-### Senior Data Engineer Tech Challenge Section1: Data Pipelines
+### Senior Data Engineer Tech Challenge Section 1: Data Pipelines
 * The main file is process_applications.py.
 This file is located at the root directory of the repository.
 * This python file is activated by a yaml file (hourly.yml) that runs at hourly intervals.